-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with most people normally having a score of 600.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+Most people usually have a score of 650, but scores range from 300 to 850.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get a loan.
 Some of the pieces in reviewing your FICO score are:

 - Credit Inquiries — Do you have too many open accounts?

-Lenders want to be positive that giving you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
-You can qualify for a loan with a lower score, but the interest accumulated in the long run could be more than double the amount of an individual having a superior credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+You can qualify for a loan with a lower score, but the interest paid over the life of the loan could be more than double that of someone having a higher credit score.

-We're used to working with all tiers of credit history.
-Call us at 717-436-8200 and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are plans to improve your score.
-Building your FICO score takes time.
-It can be difficult to make a significant change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these pointers:
+You want a higher score, but how do you get it?
+Improving your FICO score takes time.
+It can be hard to make a significant stride change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these helpful hints:

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
-But, pay them off in no more than two or three payments.
+- Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

-- Stay on top of payments.
-Payment history is a big factor in your FICO score.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the surest way to prove that you're able to make payments to a bank.
+- Keep up with payments.
+Payment history is a huge factor in your credit score.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.

-- Correct your credit report.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
+- Ensure that your credit history is correct.
+If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Jack Gaughen Network Services Hower & Associates, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Jack Gaughen Network Services Hower & Associates, the loan application process is sure to go more smoothly so you, too, can become a homeowner.